-It's not an easy subject to cover.
-No one ever wants to think about their parents, themselves, or future generations not being physically able to safely enter a bathtub or walk up a few porch steps.
-With Universal Design, however, that thought process is taken care of for you - with more items you may not have even thought about.
+While universal design may not be front and center for everyone, it is for some families.
+Building with this design in mind is a great option for those that may need a home modified for a handicapped family member, or even for future generations not being physically able to safely enter a bathtub or walk up a few porch steps.
+With Universal Design, however, that thought process is taken care of for you - with additional items you may not have even considered.

 So, what is Universal Design?
 And who does it benefit?

 Universal Design is a way of strategizing a plan, or modifying a home, to maximize accessibility for any person that may have physical restrictions in the future.
 This means elderly individuals, as well as someone who may be short-term, physically injured.

 Bathrooms are specifically targeted, as they are the primary source of injuries in the home for any age, with over an astonishing 80% of injuries.
 Listed below are some alterations to make during the design phase that could ensure your home could really be suitable for a lifetime.

 - Walk-in bathtub options

 - Sloped and recessed (no ledge or step) oversized showers

 - Additional hardware "grab bars" in showers and commode rooms

 - Additional lighting, especially in transitions between rooms and differing floor heights

 - Sloped or ramped porch entry in lieu of steps